 Saving in an Individual Savings Account (ISA) means you do not have to pay any tax on any investment return or interest/income received from your ISA.

-The subscription limit has undergone a number of changes since ISAs were introduced in 1999 and is due to rise to £20,000 on 6th April 2017.
+The subscription limit has undergone a number of changes since ISAs were introduced in 1999.

-Prior to April 2016 there were two types of ISA
+Prior to April 2017 there were typically two types of ISA

 - Cash ISAs